WojtekSzlezak/NY-properties-price-prediction/README.md

 ### Data

 Dataset used in the project is attached to the repository files.
-Please download 'nyc-rolling-sales.csv' directly from github and upload it to your Google Colaboratory notebook working files using 'Upload to session storage' button in 'Files' section.
+Please download 'nyc-rolling-sales.csv' directly from repository and upload it to your Google Colaboratory notebook working files using 'Upload to session storage' button in 'Files' section.

 ### Code